NicholasBorch/Intro-ML-Basics/README.md

 # Intro-ML-Basics: Introduction to Machine Learning with Scikit-Learn

-This repository provides an introductory guide to machine learning using the **Scikit-Learn** library.
-It is designed for beginners and covers a basic pipeline of a simple machine learning workflow, from **data preprocessing** to **model evaluation and visualization**.
+This repository is an introductory workflow for machine learning using the **Scikit-Learn** library.
+It covers a basic pipeline of a simple machine learning workflow, from **data preprocessing** to **model evaluation and visualization**.
 The project includes workflows for both **classification** and **regression tasks**, using simple, well-known datasets and predefined models provided by Scikit-Learn.
-As this is an introduction to machine learning, more advanced topics including statistical evaluation of models, hyperparameter-tuning, feature selection, ensemple methods and analysis of more advanced datasets will be covered in a later project.
+As this is an introduction to machine learning, more advanced topics including statistical evaluation of models, hyperparameter-tuning, feature selection, ensemple methods and analysis of more advanced datasets will be explored in a later project.

 ---